An Béal Bocht: Plot

-Play
+Adaptations

 An adaptation of An Béal Bocht by Sean A O'Briain was performed for the first time in the Damer Theatre, Dublin on 31 January 1967 by An Cumann Gaelach from University College Dublin.
 It was also part of The University Drama Festival in Galway in February 1967.
 On Wednesday, 26 July 1967 the play opened in The Peacock Theatre, Dublin and was the very first production in the theatre.
 It ran for only three days and closed abruptly.
 Due to a disagreement between Brian O'Nualain's widow and the book publishers The Abbey Theatre decided to pull the play.

 The book was adapted for stage by Paul Lee and first presented in the pub An Béal Bocht, Charlemont Street, Dublin, for the Dublin Theatre Festival in 1989, directed by Ronan Smith.